jeffloyd/sandybox/README.md

 ---

 ## 🛠 My Parts List
-This is the list of parts I used to build my first GPT Home.
+This is the list of parts I used to build my first Sandybox.
 You can use this as a reference for building your own.
 I've also included optional parts that you can add to enhance your setup. ***To be clear you can use any system that runs Linux.***

 <details>
 <summary>👈 View My Parts List</summary>